baremetalhelp/baremetal.help/docs/docs/landing-zone/index.md

 We can see that the `Sandbox` account has been assigned the Permission Sets `DEVELOPER` and `SRE`.

-### Try signing in!
+### Try signing in

-What would all this be if we didn't have a Landing Zone?
+What would all this be if we didn't have a Landing Zone that let users log in and see their stuff?

 :::info action
 In the AWS SSO Console, click "Settings"